ICME 2026 APS Challenge

 Challenge Phases

-Phase I: Participants submit prediction results on the validation set to obtain evaluation metrics and A-list real-time rankings.
+Phase I: Participants submit the validation set prediction results on the evaluation website to get feedback on the evaluation metrics.

-Phase II: Participants submit prediction results on the test set to receive evaluation metrics and B-list real-time rankings.
+Phase II: Participants submit the prediction results of the test set on the evaluation website to obtain real-time feedback of the evaluation metrics and real-time ranking of the leaderboard.

 Each team is limited to a maximum of five submissions per day.